webrtc-rs/.github/profile/README.md

 ## Work with us

-Contributors and pull requests are always welcome, and there is plenty that is well-scoped and open — simulcast, publish/subscribe, and congestion control in [`sfu`](https://github.com/webrtc-rs/sfu), the WHIP/WHEP crates, plus interop and performance work everywhere.
+Contributors and pull requests are always welcome, and there is plenty that is well-scoped and open — simulcast, publish/subscribe, and congestion control in [`sfu`](https://github.com/webrtc-rs/sfu), plus interop and performance work everywhere.
 Sans-I/O means you can usually test your change without a network.
 Come say hi on [Discord](https://discord.gg/4Ju8UHdXMs).

 ---